Is Yelling at My Children Harmful? (Here’s What You Need to Know)

 A study published in the Journal of Child Development showed that children who grew up in homes that consistently yelled were more likely to have anxiety, depression, stress and other emotional issues–similar to the effects of children who are spanked frequently.

-This study caught the attention of parents everywhere since 99.9% of all parents have yelled at their children at some point.
 But, before you take your kid in for a psych evaluation to see if yelling has negatively impacted her life, let’s unpack this a little more.

 Is It Ever Ok To Yell?